face-analysis/emonet/README.md

 where nclass defines which model you would like to test (5 or 8).

-Please note that the provided pickle file contain the list of images (filenames) that we used for testing but not the image files.
+Please note that the provided pickle files contain the list of images (filenames) that we used for testing/validation but not the image files.

 The program will output the following results :